 The hybrid regulatory model, as the term implies, refers to a governance structure in which regulatory authority is not exclusively vested in the state or public institutions.
 Rather, it incorporates a range of actors-private entities, civil society organizations, corporations, and others-into the regulatory process.
 The essence of this model lies in the division of responsibilities between the state and the private sector.
-In effect, hybrid regulation represents a reconciliation between the paradigms of self-regulation and state-based regulation. ^[13]
+In effect, hybrid regulation represents a reconciliation between the paradigms of self-regulation and state-based regulation.^[13]

-personal data if, when combined with other information, it can lead to the identification of a natural person.
+From 2015 onwards, driven by the expansion of social media platforms and the emergence of crises related to the personal data if, when combined with other information, it can lead to the identification of a natural person.